The Texas Chainsaw Massacre Horror Movie Tribute Site

 Horror.net

-Horror Search Engine and Horror Directory
+Horror Search Engine and Directory

 Buried.com

-Horror movies, horror fiction and much more
+Horror movies horror fiction and more

 Halloween Search Engine and Directory

-Horror and Halloween Search Engine
+Horror and Halloween Directory

-Horror Press Releases and Horror News
+Horror Press Releases & Horror News

 Leatherface.com | The Texas Chainsaw Massacre Horror Movie Tribute Site | Presented by Buried.com | Part of the Horror.net Horror Network